Unique Partnership Created to Pioneer Homes for the Future

 With the Government setting increasingly stringent standards for sustainability in housebuilding, this project will provide valuable insights into both the construction and life of buildings.
 The developers will construct the homes using three different methodologies: timber, masonry and hybrid.
 The focus of AIMC4 will be on optimising the actual fabric of the building, rather than renewables, which will generate results that should lead to low energy, easy to maintain and cost effective homes for the future.

-H+H UK Ltd believe in the aims and objectives of the AIMC4 group as originally conceived, in that it is possible for homes to be built without the need for extensive and expensive renewable technologies, whilst meeting the Government’s expectations for Code Level 4 energy conservation as set out in the Code for Sustainable Homes (CfSH) initiative.
+H+H UK Ltd believe in the aims and objectives of the AIMC4 group as originally conceived, in that it is possible for homes to be built without the need for extensive and expensive renewable technologies, whilst meeting the Government’s expectations for Code Level 4 energy conservation as set out in the Code for Sustainable Homes (CfSH) initiative, which whilst no longer being valid, is still used as a good benchmark in practical terms when building new homes.

 As a manufacturer and supplier of Aircrete, (in itself an eco friendly and sustainable building material), H+H’s contribution to the AIMC4 project is inherently based on our technical knowledge, both from our own product and the construction industry as a whole.
 The spread of the partners within the consortium, from house builders to manufacturers, sustainability experts and a university to help monitor the success of the initiative, provides an excellent springboard for success and H+H UK are very pleased to be part of the work currently being done.